-It allows the owner to avoid feeling guilty about the dog’s behaviour.
+It allows the owner to avoid feeling guilty about the dog’s behavior.
 After all if it is the dog’s fault, it can’t be theirs!

 The problem with blaming the dog, is that the problem never gets fixed.
 There is no point in waiting for the dog to ‘want to change’.
 It isn’t going to happen.

-Taking responsibility allows you to take control of the situation and begin to change your dog’s behaviour.
+Taking responsibility allows you to take control of the situation and begin to change your dog’s behavior.
 This is often less challenging than you might think.